 Membership cost: Blink is offering a free trial for new members.
-The cost of a membership ranges from around $20 to $30.
+The cost of membership ranges from around $20 to $30.

 Number of locations: Blink has over 100 locations in The Bronx., Brooklyn, Manhattan, Queens, Long Island, Westchester, New Jersey, Philadelphia, Upstate NY, Boston, Florida, and more.

-Further information: Blink is implementing new safety policies, such as temperature checks, use of Blink App for touchless check-in, wiping machines, and 6 ft social distance.
+Further information: Blink is implementing new safety policies, such as temperature checks, the use of Blink App for touchless check-in, wiping machines, and 6 ft social distance.

 When will New York Sports Clubs (NYSC) reopen in NYC?

 Date: NYSC locations in New York reopened on September 1st (Westchester, Putnam, Rockland, Long Island) and September 2nd (Brooklyn, Queens, Manhattan).

 Membership cost: NYSC membership cost varies by location.
 For around $35/month you will get access to your club, $50/month gives you access to all regional clubs, and $99/month will get you access to all clubs.
 NYSC offers a free trial as well.

 Number of locations: NYSC has a total of 87 clubs in Brooklyn, Connecticut, Long Island, Manhattan, New Jersey, Queens, Regional New York, and Staten Island/ The Bronx.
 There are also many Boston Sports Clubs (BSC), Philadelphia Sports Clubs (PSC), and Washington Sports Clubs (WSC).